Preserving fertility before transition

 Fertility for trans women in transition

-Gender-affirming hormone therapy (GAHT) in transgender women typically involves the use of exogenous estrogen and anti-androgen therapy (medications such as spironolactone that block testosterone).
+Gender-affirming hormone therapy (GAHT) in transgender women typically involves the use of estrogen and anti-androgen therapy (medications such as spironolactone that block testosterone).
 Studies suggest that this regimen suppresses spermatogenesis (sperm production in the testes).
 A study by Vereecke et al (2020) looked at 97 transgender women who underwent hormone therapy prior to orchiectomy (removal of testes).
 They found that the hormone therapy suppressed testosterone in 92 percent of individuals, and that there was no evidence of spermatogenesis in any of the testes after removal.
-Therefore, conception is very unlikely in transgender women on hormone therapy prior to orchiectomy, though it remains possible and GAHT should not be viewed as an effective form of birth control.xliv
+Therefore, conception is very unlikely in transgender women on hormone therapy prior to orchiectomy, though it remains possible, and GAHT should not be viewed as an effective form of birth control.xliii

 Fertility for transgender men in transition